 The London Clinic of Nutrition is the first clinic of its kind in the UK, offering a full holistic experience.
 We pride ourselves as the biggest functional medicine practice in Europe.
-We combine industry-leading nutrition and functional medicine expertise, alongside the latest in-house testing, so we can attend to all your health needs in one trip.
-We have built a reputation for ‘treating the untreatable’.
+We combine industry-leading nutrition and functional medicine expertise, alongside the latest testing, so we can attend to all your health needs in one trip.
 We specialise in Lyme disease, autoimmune disease, gut health, hormone health and unexplained illness.
-To understand what to expect when you attend the clinic and how successful our approach is, please have a read of our Google reviews and testimonials here.
+To understand what to expect when you attend the clinic and how successful our approach is, please have a read of our Google reviews and testimonials.